 Brent oil for December settlement fell for the first time in three days, losing 0.3 percent to $109.06 on the London-based ICE Futures Europe Exchange, while Urals crude, Russia’s chief export blend, dropped 0.7 percent to $107.51 a barrel.
 It added 2.4 percent last week.

 Oil may decline this week on concern Europe’s debt crisis will further reduce economic growth and demand for fuel in the region, a Bloomberg survey showed.
 Nineteen of 33 analysts, or 58 percent, forecast crude will decrease through Nov.
 16. Seven respondents, or 21 percent, predicted that oil futures will gain and seven said there will be little change in prices.

-American depositary receipts of OAO Gazprom (OGZPY), the world’s largest natural gas producer, added 2.9 percent to $9.19 on Nov.
+American depositary receipts of OAO Gazprom (OGZPY:US), the world’s largest natural gas producer, added 2.9 percent to $9.19 on Nov.
 9 in New York, the biggest one-day climb since Sept.
 14. Volumes were three times the three-month average.
 Ten-day volatility on the ADRs rose to 38.79, the highest reading since Sept.
 25.

 The stock lost 0.4 percent to 144.93, or $4.58, on Moscow’s Micex today.
 One ADR is equal to two shares.
 The Micex gained 0.4 percent to 1,407.19, after falling 2.7 percent last week.

 Sberbank advanced 1.4 percent to $10.93 in New York on Nov.
 9, trimming its retreat last week to 6.2 percent.
 The stock jumped 1.2 percent on the Micex today to 86.77 rubles, after slipping every trading day last week.
 One Sberbank ADR equals four shares.